Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \subsubsection{Comparison of different recombination codes}

 Even for pre-\Planck\ data, it was realized that the early recombination calculations of \cite{Zeldovich68} and \cite{Peebles68} had to be improved.
-This led to the development of the widely-used \RECFAST\ code \citep{SeagerRecfast1999, Seager2000}.
+This led to the development of the widely-used and computationally quick \RECFAST\ code \citep{SeagerRecfast1999, Seager2000}.
 However, for \Planck, the recombination model of \RECFAST\ in its original form is not accurate enough.
-Percent-level corrections due to detailed radiative transfer and atomic physics have to be taken into account.
-Ignoring these effects can bias the inferred cosmological parameters, some by as much as a few standard deviations \citep{Jose2010, Shaw2011}.
+Percent-level corrections, due to detailed radiative transfer and atomic physics effects have to be taken into account.
+Ignoring these effects can bias the inferred cosmological parameters, some by as much as a few standard deviations.

-The recombination problem was solved as a common effort of several groups, in Russia \citep{Dubrovich2005, Kholupenko2007}, Europe \citep{Chluba2006,Jose2006,Karshenboim2008}, and North America \citep{Wong2007,Switzer2007I,Grin2009,Yacine2010}.
+The recombination problem was solved as a common effort of several groups \citep{Dubrovich2005, Kholupenko2007, Chluba2006,Jose2006,Karshenboim2008,Wong2007,Switzer2007I,Grin2009,Yacine2010}.
 This work was undertaken, to a large extent, in preparation for the precision data from \Planck.
 Both \COSMOREC\ \citep{Chluba2010b} and \HYREC\ \citep{AliHaimoud:2010dx} allow fast and precise computations of the ionization history, explicitly capturing the physics of the recombination problem.
 For the standard cosmology, the ionization histories obtained from these two codes in their default settings agree to within 0.05\,\% for hydrogen recombination ($600\la z\la 1600$) and 0.35\,\% during helium recombination\footnote{Helium recombination is treated in more detail by \COSMOREC\ \citep[e.g.,][]{Jose2008, Chluba2012HeRec}, which explains most of the difference.} ($1600\la z\la 3000$).
-The effect of these small differences on the CMB power spectra is $\la 0.1\,\%$ at $\ell\la 4000$ and so has a small impact on the interpretation of precision CMB data; for the standard six parameters of base \LCDM, we find that the largest effect is a bias of $\ln(10^{10} A_{\rm s})$ at the level of $0.04\, \sigma \approx 0.0012$ for \planckallBAO.
+The effect of these small differences on the CMB power spectra is $\la 0.1\,\%$ at $\ell<4000$ and so has a negligible impact on the interpretation of precision CMB data; for the standard six parameters of base \LCDM, we find that the largest effect is a bias in $\ln(10^{10} A_{\rm s})$ at the level of $0.04\,\sigma \approx 0.0012$ for \planckallBAO.